 If you do not have a corporate-level IT department to call in a pinch, you can now buy that kind of protection.
 Prices vary based on the coverage, but they are intended for high net-worth families, so expect sticker shock.
 Along with AIG’s CyberEdge, Chubb Ltd. just launched a cyber protection extension to its Masterpiece homeowner policy.

-These policies cover losses up to $250,0000 if, for instance, you need to replace the entire smart lighting system in your house because it has been hacked.
-The policies also offer ongoing white-glove consulting services to shore up cyber-defenses and clean up after any incidents.
+These policies cover losses up to $250,0000, if, for instance, you need to replace the entire smart lighting system in your house because it has been hacked.
+The policies also offer ongoing white-glove consulting services to shore up cyber-defenses and also clean up after any incidents.